 The area was inhabited by pre-Clovis people at least 11,000 years ago.
 The Niitsitapi (Blackfoot Confederacy) occupied the region until the coming of cartographer David Thompson in 1787.

-The 1st European settler to the Calgary area was in 1873.
+The 1st European settler in the Calgary area was in 1873.
 Then came the 1st Mounted Police post in 1875 to protect the fur trade.

 The Canadian Pacific Railway reached Calgary in 1883.
 Its headquarters moved here from Montreal in 1996.
 The City was incorporated in 1884.
 In 1886 a fire destroyed much of the city’s downtown, including 14 buildings.

-In 1905, Alberta became a province (was initially the North-West Territories) but Edmonton was chosen as its capital instead of Calgary.
+In 1905, Alberta became a province (this was initially the North-West Territories) but Edmonton was chosen as its capital instead of Calgary.